(MA-ICM)

 This diverse student body is brought together in Berlin, which materializes as a space of social analysis, collaborative learning and discursive construction.
 Consequently, the MA-ICM utilizes and integrates the issues of diversity and difference, from the perspective of a living laboratory for students and teachers.

-Students' Diversity
+Student's Diversity

 Until today around 300 students from 62 countries studied in the cohorts ICM-02 to ICM-24.